lukeify/notes/PiHole on UniFi OS 3.md

 ```

 The `apt` package manager will usually try to fetch packages using the `_apt` user as a security measure;
-however, if `apt` is requested to install a package that already exists on the filesystem, and the `_apt` user does not have permission to read that file, then instead the `root` user will be used to do so.
+however, if `apt` is requested to install a package that already exists on the file system, and the `_apt` user does not have permission to read that file, then instead the `root` user will be used to do so.
 This leads to the warning message.

 ### When configuring PiHole for the first time, why did this error appear in the setup process?